evo-ov7/poly/README.md

 ### Options

-`-indentation=n` (default:2) indent code blocks by `n` spaces
+`-indentation=n` (default:2) Indent code blocks by `n` spaces

-`-namespace_separator=string` (default:_) separate the namespace from names using this `string`
+`-namespace_separator=string` (default:_) Separate the namespace from names using this `string`

-`-prefix=string` (default:) prefix all identifiers with `string`
+`-prefix=string` (default:) Prefix all identifiers with `string`

-`-debug` produce debug output
+`-debug` Produce debug output

 ### C Backend Options

-`-typedef`  object types can be referred to by name, instead of having to use the "struct" prefix
+`-typedef`  Object types can be referred to by name, instead of having to use the "struct" prefix

-`-exact_integers`  the created output will use exact-bitwidth integer types. note that these are not available on every C compiler
+`-exact_integers`  The created output will use exact-bitwidth integer types. note that these are not available on every C compiler

-`-same_field_order`  object fields will appear in the same order as in the source, instead of using an optimized layout based on the type sizes
+`-same_field_order`  Object fields will appear in the same order as in the source, instead of using an optimized layout based on the type sizes

-`-allow_visible_overflow`  if exact-bitwidth integer types are unavailable on the C compiler then this option allows integer variables returned by functions and passed into functions to contain garbage data in the excess bits
+`-allow_visible_overflow`  If exact-bitwidth integer types are unavailable on the C compiler then this option allows integer variables returned by functions and passed into functions to contain garbage data in the excess bits

 ### Python Backend Options

-`-allow_visible_overflow` allows integer variables returned by functions and passed into functions to contain garbage data in the excess bits
+`-allow_visible_overflow` Allows integer variables returned by functions and passed into functions to contain garbage data in the excess bits

 # Poly Language Specification

 Poly is still under development, so the specification is subject to change.
+For some examples check the test file test.poly.

-A Poly programm consists of objects and functions.
+A Poly program consists of objects and functions.
 Objects are a named collection of fields while functions are a sequence of statements containing operators and variables.

 ## Type System